aitomatic/aitomatic-cli/README.md

 ## How to use

-- `aito login`: Login to Aitomatic account
+- `aito login`: Login to Aitomatic cloud
-- `aito app deploy`: Deploy app to Aitomatic cloud
+- `aito app deploy`: Deploy app to Aitomatic cluster
+- `aito app execute`: Execute app in Aitomatic cluster

 ## Feedback